deepthivarsha/manage-webex-rooms/README.md

 Room Creation Component:

 - This component contains an input field to accept the new room’s name.
 The field is mandatory.
-Input validation is done to check the field for input (required) and momentum error alert banner is used to display the error messages.
+Input validation is done to check the field for input (required) and momentum error alert banner is used to display the validation error messages.
 - The Create Room button is enabled only when the user has entered the room name in the text box.
 - On clicking the Create Room button, a dialog box appears (momentum-ui md-modal) showing the success or failure message.
 - On successful room creation, the dialog box prompts the user if he wants to add members to the created room.
 Then the user is navigated to the “Add Members” page on clicking ok.
 The “Add members” page has a select field to select the rooms from and the user could see that the created room gets automatically selected in the select field for adding members.